mihanizm56/fetch-api/README.md

 # @mihanizm56/fetch-api

-## Solution for http/1.1 isomorphic fetch
+## Solution for an easy isomorphic fetch

 ### Benefits: